apache/iceberg/format/spec.md

 #### Partition statistics

 Partition statistics files are based on [Partition Statistics file spec](#partition-statistics-file).
-Partition statistics are informational.
-A reader can choose to ignore partition statistics information.
-Partition statistics support is not required to read the table correctly.
-A table can contain many partition statistics files associated with different table snapshots.
+Partition statistics are not required for reading or planning and readers may ignore them.
+Each table snapshot may be associated with at most one partition statistic file.
 A writer can optionally write the partition statistics file during each write operation.
-If the statistics file is written for the specific snapshot, it must be accurate and must be registered in the table metadata file to be considered as a valid statistics file for the reader.
+If the statistics file is written for the specific snapshot, it must be registered in the table metadata file to be considered as a valid statistics file for the reader.

 Partition statistics files metadata within `partition-statistics` table metadata field is a struct with the following fields: